 A number of different platforms operate fan tokens, but the most prominent is Socios, who offer fan tokens for the likes of PSG, Juventus, Barcelona and Atletico Madrid.

-A form of cryptocurrency that is stored on the blockchain, fan tokens can also be traded – that is, purchased at a specific price and then sold for a higher value, locking in a profit.
+A form of cryptocurrency that is stored on the blockchain, fan tokens can also be traded – that is, purchased at a specific price and then sold for a higher value, locking in a net win.
 That’s the idea, anyway!

 For context, each PSG fan token was worth $29.71 prior to the news of Messi’s transfer breaking, and by the time that he had signed on the dotted line they were valued at $58.41.
 The trading volume in the three days prior to the big reveal exceeded $1.2 billion.

 This is where it gets a bit technical.

 You have to buy a specific cryptocurrency, chiliZ, which acts as the store of value.
 With this currency you can then acquire fan tokens for the likes of PSG and Juventus via your chosen platform.

 The chiliZ token is stored on the Ethereum blockchain, so you never actually own anything physical – this is purely a digital investment.